-The purpose of the globe is to receive light from the outside world and transmit it to the brain for processing.
-There are two aspects to this function.
-In the first instance, the light rays have to be correctly focused on to the back of the eye.
-Then, this information has to be converted to electrochemical signals by the cells within the retina and transmitted to the brain.
+The purpose of the globe of the eye is to receive light from the outside world and transmit it to the brain for processing into a visual image.
+There are two essential elements to this function: the image has to be correctly focused on to the back of the eye and this information has to be converted to electrochemical signals and transmitted to the brain.

-- The shapes of the cornea and lens.
+- The curvature of the cornea and lens.

-- The length of the eye from front to back (the axial length).
+- The axial length of the eye (from front to back).

 - Add notes to any clinical page and create a reflective diary